RizonRice/rizonrice.github.io/index.md

 layout: default
 title: '#rice'
 ---
-<p class="text-center">Technology community with a focus on customisation, configuration and design.</p>
+<p class="text-center">Technology community with a focus on customisation, configuration and design based in #rice on irc.rizon.net</p>